Movement coaching leads to more choices

 I work with your needs and goals to problem-solve, deepen, play and increase choice and awareness.
-Unlike a group movement class, you receive my full attention, guidance, feedback and dialogue about your individual movement
+Unlike a group movement class, you receive my full attention, guidance, feedback and dialogue about your individual movement and goals.

 Who are you?
 What do you need?

 You may be an actor, looking to improve your performance

 You may be in business, looking to improve your communication and leadership skills

 You may be recovering from an injury and wanting to get out of bed with more ease and comfort

 You may be a dance teacher wanting to top-up your skills and resources

 You may be a gardener wanting to alleviate Repetitive Strain Injury